iamdrscott/NIEM.github.io/technical/json/guidance/README.txt

   custom mapping.
 Make the JSONLD full example correspond to this)
 * Section 3: Show a *simple* XSLT transforming XML to JSON-LD.
 * Appendix A: Edit references to follow standard format
+* Add a deeper dive on aliasing terms and rdf:value